dnschneid/kischvidimer/README.md

 ## What's in the works?

- * KiCad 9 support
+ * KiCad 10 support
- * Netlist intelligence and navigation
+ * Netclass support
  * Diffing and merging, of course

 ## How to pronounce kischvidimer?